Modern Architecture in the U.S.

 Buffalo - The tall building artistically considered: Louis Sullivan's best skyscraper, the amazing Guaranty Building.

-Buffalo - Darwin D. Martin House; one of Frank Lloyd Wright's largest and most complex Prairie Style houses.
-(In the process of a major restoration).
+Buffalo - Beautifully restored, the Darwin D. Martin House; one of Frank Lloyd Wright's largest and most complex Prairie Style houses.

 Buffalo - More architectural perfection from the Saarinens, Eliel & Eero: The Kleinhans Music Hall.
 Acoustical perfection, too - the Kleinhans is considered one of the world's finest venues to hear music. (additional web info here)

-Corning - The Corning Museum of Glass, and in 2014, a new expansion by architect Thomas Phifer.
+Corning - The Corning Museum of Glass, including a refined recent expansion by architect Thomas Phifer.

 Croton-on-Hudson - As much a work of art as a feat of engineering, the Croton Dam is said to be the second largest hewn-stone structure in the world.
 (The first is the Great Pyramid of Giza.)